top of page

 CB | FLORIDA ST. | 6’2 | 198

 Strengths: Thomas is a physical press-corner with prototypical size and length.
-He’s confident at the line of scrimmage, able to jam guys with his arms.
-Thomas plays with a nice patience to his game, and trusts his ability to recover Weaknesses: Thomas is not as fluid as you’d like, and is a more powerful/rigid athlete.
-He might struggle with quicker WR’s or those who can win in different ways.
-His ball production has been modest Bottom Line: Thomas’s size and physicality will make him a fun outside CB in the NFL.
+He’s confident at the line of scrimmage and uses his arms well to jam receivers.
+Thomas plays with patience and trusts his ability to recover, which allows him to stay composed through reps.
+Weaknesses: He’s not the most fluid mover and is more of a powerful, rigid athlete.
+He may struggle against quicker receivers or vertical threats, and his ball production has been modest.
+Bottom Line: Thomas’s size and physicality make him an intriguing developmental piece on the outside.

 Grade: Round 2